 Drive 45 minutes from Sparta to Frankfort or to the Cincinnati/Northern Kentucky International Airport (CVG)

 Keep exploring Kentucky Bourbon County and drive to Frankfort.
 Or, if Covington was your last stop on your Come Find Bourbon adventure, head home and start planning a return visit to Covington, Frankfort and Bardstown.

-There are more reasons to Come to Covington—including seasonal events like the new Kentucky’s Edge Bourbon Conference & Festival and exploring Maysville, home of The Old Pogue Distillery and Kentucky Gateway Museum Center.
+There are more reasons to Come to Covington—including seasonal events and exploring Maysville, home of The Old Pogue Distillery and Kentucky Gateway Museum Center.
 We’re confident you’ll want to Come Find Bourbon in Covington, Frankfort, and Bardstown again and again, sometimes for longer periods of time.
 That’s fine.
 We’ll just keep getting better with age.